redbeakstudio/lfsb/README.md

   For the first version of this specification we are focusing on these items.

-## Not a priority right now
-There are additional values for lines & implications for 3d rendering of lines, but we are not going to worry about these right now.
-We are more focused on just supporting lines, fills, strokes, at all.

-Line effects
-  * End caps
-  * Brush shape
-  * Tapering
-  * Thickness & thinness algorithms

-3d rendering problems
-  * Ray casting - we assume that a point-cloud hull can provide enough boundaries for detecting intersections.
-We are not focusing on making painting tools, but rather publishing the paintings into the digital world in mixed-media, dynamic contexts.

 ### Fills
 Fills are point data for faces
   * material color